 Sure it hurts, in a lot of ways, when a deal falls through.
 However, that’s not a good reason to pack in the bag with the potential firm.
 In fact, as we learned here, a continued pursuit and reminder of our existence was what it took to eventually land a very nice deal with them.

-Ultimately, the advice I want to leave you with, is that perseverance will always pay off.
+Ultimately, the advice I want to leave you with, is that perseverance will always pay off even if you lose a deal at first.
 Even if we hadn’t gained the deal with them in the end, we did garner three additional opportunities through that tenacity.
 Keep your name in their view, keep your integrity and eventually, if you’re good at what you do, you’ll get the deal done!

 Photo courtesy of Unsplash user Joshua Earle.